Live and Invest Overseas

 Portugal isn’t the only European country where you can gain residency simply by showing you can support yourself.
 France, Spain, Italy, and Ireland all also offer residency options based simply on how much income you can prove.

-Start Your New Life Today, Overseas
+Start Your New Life Overseas Today!

-A world full of fun, adventure, and profit awaits!
-Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In Style Overseas Today
+Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In 2025.

 Ireland

-Cobh, County Cork, Munster, Ireland
+Cobh, County Cork, Munster, Ireland.
+Taxes in Europe.

 Alamy.com/Joana Kruse

 Ireland’s program is the most onerous.
-The minimum-income requirement to qualify is 50,000 euros (US$56,500) per year per person.
-The biggest possible monthly U.S. Social Security check adds up to less than 35,500 euros (US$40,140) a year… meaning no American with only Social Security income to show for himself is going to pass the test.
+The minimum-income requirement to qualify is 50,000 euros per year per person.
+The biggest possible monthly U.S. Social Security check adds up to less than 35,500 euros a year… meaning no American with only Social Security income to show for himself is going to pass the test.

 Ireland put these minimum-income requirements in place several years ago, and no one I’ve spoken with in the country really understands why.
 You don’t need 50,000 euros per year to live comfortably in Ireland.